nikhillondhe9/openag-cloud-v1/bigquery-setup/data/README.md

-# GDrive data files for upload to bq
+# Notes on uploading .csv files to bq

 * Master List of Phenome Experiments.xlsx
   * Full path: